Honors Colloquium Fall 2023

 Please treat each other with respect and tolerance.
-People do have different views and opinions, but all these can only contribute to the rich learning experience I hope you all will have in this class.
-You are strongly encouraged to participate in class as much as possible.
+People do have different views and opinions, and all these can only contribute to the rich learning experience I hope you all will have in this class.
+You are strongly encouraged to participate in class as much as possible through oral comments and through writing.
 The one meeting per week will only be of profit for you if you respond to my questions and those of your classmates, come forward with your own questions, opinions, etc.

 NONDISCRIMINATION AND ANTI-HARASSMENT POLICY

 The University of Arizona is committed to fostering a learning, working, and living environment free from all forms of discrimination, including harassment.
 The University’s Nondiscrimination and Anti-harassment Policy prohibits discrimination and harassment on the basis of race, color, national origin, sex, religion, age, disability, veteran status, sexual orientation, and gender identity.
 The policy also prohibits retaliation for opposing discriminatory conduct, filing a discrimination-related complaint, or participating in the investigation of a discrimination-related complaint.

 For definitions of discrimination, harassment, and retaliation, please see the University’s Nondiscrimination and Anti-harassment Policy here or visit the Office of Institutional Equity website.

 For information on the University of Arizona Policy on Threatening Behavior by Students, click on this link.